fastai/course20/docs/deployment_seeme_ai.md

 ### iOS/Android

+When you upload your trained model, SeeMe.ai automatically converts it to [ONNX](https://onnx.ai/), [TensorFlow Lite](https://www.tensorflow.org/lite) and [Core ML](https://developer.apple.com/documentation/coreml).
+This enables you to install and use your AI Model on your device, even when you are offline.

-You can also access all models offline on our native mobile apps.
-You can install them from the [iOS App Store](https://apps.apple.com/us/app/id1443724639) and [Android Play Store](https://play.google.com/store/apps/details?id=ai.seeme).
+You can install the apps from the [iOS App Store](https://apps.apple.com/us/app/id1443724639) and [Android Play Store](https://play.google.com/store/apps/details?id=ai.seeme).

 ![SeeMe.ai mobile list of models](images/seeme_ai/seeme-ai-mobile-list-of-models.png)